UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 43._

 **PubMed --> PubChem Compounds + PubChem Compounds (MeSH) + PubChem Compounds (Publisher)**\
-**Description: Search PubMed for "imidazolium AND bacteria", then find Entrez linked compounds in pubmed_pccompound, pubmed_pccompound_mesh, and pubmed_pccompound_publisher.**
+**Description: Search PubMed, then find linked PubChem Compounds, PubChem Compounds via PubMed MeSH, and PubChem Compound PubMed Publisher.**

 As seen in the previous PubChem searches, there are several Entrez linkouts from PubMed to PubChem Compound such as pubmed_pccompound, pubmed_pccompound_mesh, pubmed_pccompound_publisher.
 We can retrieve associated compounds from all three at the same time like this: